Pro Dive Cairns Liveaboard Fleet

 The crisp and comfortable Pro Dive Cairns fleet is the top liveaboard provider in the Cairns area of Australia’s Great Barrier Reef.
 Since its inception in 1983, the Pro Dive fleet has been the pioneer in short and sweet liveaboard trips to the Outer Reef, and won multiple awards for service and quality.
-While you can reach the Outer Reef by day trip, a liveaboard provides much better value for money, maximizing your dive time and the amount of dives per day.
-Pro Dive’s 3 day, 2 night itinerary has become an Outer Reef classic- they’ll get you out to world-class dive sites, make sure you experience day and night diving, and get you back to shore without breaking your budget or demanding your whole vacation.
+While you can reach the Outer Reef by day trip, a liveaboard provides much better value for money, maximizing your dive time and the number of dives per day.
+Pro Dive’s 3 days and 2 nights itinerary has become an Outer Reef classic- they’ll get you out to world-class dive sites, make sure you experience day and night diving, and get you back to shore without breaking your budget or demanding your whole vacation.

-Diving with Pro Dive Cairns
+Diving with Pro Dive Cairns Liveaboard Fleet

 There are three Pro Dive Cairns liveaboard vessels, and each one departs twice a week for the 3 day Outer Reef itinerary.
 With a total of 6 departures a week, Pro Dive can offer added value like multilingual onboard staff.
 (German, Japanese, and Chinese are all available on different departures.)
 Each voyage offers 11 dives, usually at a ratio of 9 daytime dives to 2 night dives, though itineraries are always weather-dependent.
 Night dives are usually conducted in the same location as the last afternoon dive, so guests will already be familiar with the underwater terrain.
 (Night dives are also guided; normal dives are briefed on the boat ahead of time.)
 Other perks of Pro Dive Cairns Australia are the inclusion of rental dive or snorkel gear in the base price, availability of corrective lens masks, and underwater cameras for rent.
 Courses which can be pre-booked on a Pro Dive Cairns liveaboard include advanced open water, nitrox (which is available to fill tanks on all vessels), and an intro course for non-divers.
 Courses from Pro Dive’s Cairns-based dive school also get time on the boat.
 For non-divers, Pro Dive offers super snorkeling options and full amenities, making the fleet a snorkeler-friendly operation.